Paul Klee: Early works

 Klee began to introduce a new technique in 1905: scratching on a blackened glass panel with a needle.
-In that manner he created about 57 Verre églomisé pictures, among those the 1905 Gartenszene (Scene on a Garden) and the 1906 Porträt des Vaters (Portrait of a Father), with which he tried to combine painting and scratching.
+In that manner he created about 57 Verre églomisé pictures, among those the 1905 Gartenszene (Scene in a Garden) and the 1906 Porträt des Vaters (Portrait of a Father), with which he tried to combine painting and scratching.
 Klee's solitary early work ended in 1911, the year he met and was inspired by the graphic artist Alfred Kubin, and became associated with the artists of the Blaue Reiter.

 Mystical-abstract period, 1914–1919

 During his twelve-day educational trip to Tunis in April 1914 Klee produced with Macke and Moilliet watercolor paintings, which implement the strong light and color stimulus of the North African countryside in the fashion of Paul Cézanne and Robert Delaunay's cubistic form concepts.
-The aim was not to imitate nature, but to create compositions analogous to nature's formative principle, as in the works In den Häusern von Saint-Germain (In the Houses of Saint-Germain) and Straßencafé (Streetcafé).
+The aim was not to imitate nature, but to create compositions analogous to nature's formative principle, as in the works In den Häusern von Saint-Germain (In the Houses of Saint-Germain) and Straßencafé (Street Café).
 Klee conveyed the scenery in a grid, so that it dissolves into colored harmony.
 He also created abstract works in that period such as Abstract and Farbige Kreise durch Farbbänder verbunden (Colored Circles Tied Through Inked Ribbons).
 He never abandoned the object; a permanent segregation never took place.
-It took over ten years that Klee worked on experiments and analysis of the color, resulting to an independent artificial work, whereby his design ideas were based on the colorful oriental world.
+It took over ten years that Klee worked on experiments and analysis of the color, resulting in an independent artificial work, whereby his design ideas were based on the colorful oriental world.